 About

-Photographs, Pistols, and Parasols is an ongoing labor of love by a married couple who has spent much of the past two years traveling the world, collecting information about early women photographers along the way:
+Photographs, Pistols, & Parasols is an ongoing labor of love by two people, now retired, who have spent many years traveling the world, collecting information about early women photographers along the way.
+We are:

 We’ve also gotten periodic help and support along the way from many other people.